 A few people have asked me if they can convert the recipe into cupcakes.
 I gave it a try and it doesn’t turn out quite as well as cupcakes, but after a few trial and errors I came up with this recipe.
 It is a total winner!

 I’ve given the cupcakes a little extra something to make them even more special – a jam or lemon curd filling!

-You don’t have to do this, but I strongly recommend you give it a go just once!
-I think raspberry jam goes particularly well with the lemon cakes, but if you love lemon as much as I do, you might prefer the curd!
+If you like jam, I strongly recommend you give it a go just once!
+I think raspberry jam goes particularly well with the lemon cakes, but if you love lemon as much as I do, you might prefer the lemon curd.

 Equipment needed to make lemon Drizzle cupcakes